Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 The graph must be modified to ensure that all PLIOs are 128 bits wide and use one of the PLIOs predefined in the test harness.

-The predefined PLIO names are listed in :url_to_repo:`include/vck190_test_harness_port_name.hpp`.
-The ``vck190_test_harness::in_names`` is the list of PLIO names which can be used to send data to AI Engine and ``out_names`` is the list of PLIO names that can be used to receive data from AI Engine.
+The predefined PLIO names are listed in :url_to_repo:`include/test_harness_port_name.hpp`.
+The ``test_harness::in_names`` is the list of PLIO names which can be used to send data to AI Engine and ``test_harness::out_names`` is the list of PLIO names that can be used to receive data from AI Engine.
 These are the only valid PLIO names to build with test harness.

 **Example**